fpcorso/data-blog/content/2023-01-16-seaborn-scatterplot.md

 ![The same scatterplot graph as above but now with a little text in the lower right mentioning the data source.]({static}/images/seaborn-scatterplot-example-4.png)

 Our chart is starting to look good.
 But, there are some interesting data points in the graph.
-It might be useful to add an annotation or two with some additional details.
+Adding an annotation or two with some additional details might be helpful.
 We can do this using the `annotate` method.

 ```python
 ax.annotate(text='Apple', xy=(2849537,94680))